christosgalano/christosgalano.github.io/_posts/2023-11-01-cicd-guide.md

 7. **Implement Continuous Feedback:** Provide feedback to developers as soon as possible.
 Utilize tools like code quality reports and test coverage reports to give developers insights into the health of their code.

-8. **Artifact Management:** Store build artifacts in a central repository for easy access and versioning.
+8. **Artifact Management**:** Store builds artifacts in a central repository for easy access and versioning.
 This ensures that you can deploy specific versions of your application with confidence.

 ### Continuous Delivery/Deployment